 - Helping witnesses feel free to give all their evidence

-- Making you have the chance to present your claims
+- Making sure you have the chance to present your claims

 - Deciding to accept, reject, or limit evidence

-- Issuing subpoenas.
+- Issuing subpoenas to order witnesses to come testify at the hearing or to get documents to the hearing.
 If you want the Hearing Officer to issue a subpoena, send them a letter at least 15 days before the hearing.
-Tell them who you want subpoenaed.
+Tell them who you want to subpoena.
+If you cannot pay the cost of the subpoena you can ask the court to pay your fees.
+See Subpoenas

 - Recording the hearing